chaoxu/algonotes/src/matching-with-side-constraints.md

 ## Bipartite graph
 If there are two matroid, defined on each bipartition, $\partial M\cap A$ and $\partial M \cap B$ are independent.
 Solvable in polynomial time.

-Given a weighted bipartite graph and there are two matroids on each partition class of the vertices, find the largest weight maching such that the matched vertices is a independent set in each of the matroid.
+Given a weighted bipartite graph and there are two matroids on each partition class of the vertices, find the largest weight matching such that the matched vertices is an independent set in each of the matroid.

-The paper is not easy to find.
-It is the work of Masao Iri and Nobuaki Tomizawa, [an algorithm for finding an optimal independent assignment](http://www.orsj.or.jp/~archive/pdf/e_mag/Vol.19_01_032.pdf)
+See the work of Masao Iri and Nobuaki Tomizawa [@IriT76].

 The result can be generalized.
-There is a directed graph, and two disjoint set of vertices $S$ and $T$, find a max weight edge disjoint paths such that the end points forms an matroid in both $S$ and $T$.
+There is a directed graph, and two disjoint set of vertices $S$ and $T$, find a max weight edge disjoint paths such that the end points forms a matroid in both $S$ and $T$.

 It can be generalized even further, into independent flows.
 Directed graph with two disjoint set of vertices $S$ and $T$.
 We require the outgoing flow and incoming flow satisfies a polymatroid constraint.